Welcome to Part 2!

 2 Samuel 14

 In this passage, Joab (David’s general) sees how unhappy David is about his son Absalom being banished, and comes up with a plan to reconcile them.
-He sends for “a wise woman from Tekoa” and she dresses up like a grieving widow and brings David around by telling him a parable (much like Nathan did earlier when confronting David about Bathsheba).
+He sends for “a wise woman from Tekoa” and she dresses up like a grieving widow and gets David’s attention by telling him a parable (much like Nathan did earlier when confronting David about Bathsheba).
 She successfully convinces him to reconcile with his son.

 Perhaps the “Wise Woman” position was a tribal role that pre-dated the monarchy, and had fallen out of use in the urban center of the kingdom, where people could go to the king or one of his officers instead.
 Conversely, perhaps there WERE Wise Women in Jerusalem, but their well-recognized positions in society meant that David would have recognized them.
 In that case, Joab might have sent to Tekoah because he needed a Wise Woman who could perform her job in disguise.

-Of course, all of this is speculative, and if this was the only passage mentioning a “Wise Woman” it wouldn’t be much to go on.
+Of course, if this was the only passage mentioning a “Wise Woman” it wouldn’t be much to go on.
 But that’s where the next passage comes in…

 2 Samuel 20